idatum/unifi_tracker/README.md

 I now use HA's MQTT device tracker to replace the unifi_direct integration.
 From looking at the HA github, improvements seem to be stalled on separating Unifi specific functionality.
 Also, I'm never really comfortable with secrets.yaml having a password with essentially full access to my router and APs -- HA has generous enough privilege on my network already.

-These and other points motivated me to create a seperate Docker container.
+These and other points motivated me to create a seperate Docker container service.
 Much of the functionality was inspired (stolen) from the existing unifi_direct integration, which generally works fine:

 https://github.com/home-assistant/core/tree/dev/homeassistant/components/unifi_direct